wibsonorg/wibson-core/CONTRIBUTING.md

 Please, make sure running `npm run lint:all` finishes successfully.

 ## Code of Conduct
-To ensure an inclusive community, contributors and users in the Wibson community should follow the code of conduct.
+To ensure an inclusive community, contributors and users in the Wibson community should follow the [Code of Conduct].

 ## License
 By contributing, you agree that your contributions will be licensed under the [LGPL-3.0] License.